ArminoStoneworks/Translator/README.md

-# Translator made by Armino / armino_
+# Translator made by Armino / armino_ / ArminoStoneworks

 All Rights Reserved ©